CONTACT THE ATHLETIC DEPARTMENT FOR SCHOLARSHIP INFORMATION.

 DUANE GODWIN MEMORIAL BASKETBALL SCHOLARSHIP

 This scholarship will be awarded to an outstanding athlete, with preference given to a participant in ECU’s Basketball program.
-Recipients must have completed their playing eligibility or are serving as graduate assistants.
+Preference will be given to students that have completed their playing eligibility or are serving as graduate assistants with second priority to current players.
 The funds for this scholarship were donated in memory of Duane, an outstanding basketball player at ECU, after his untimely death.

 HIGGINBOTHAM FAMILY ATHLETIC SCHOLARSHIP